NicolasFlamel1/MWC-Pay-PHP-SDK/README.md

    This method is used to get the price of MimbleWimble coin and it returns the following values:
    * `string`: The price of MimbleWimble Coin in USDT.
    * `FALSE`: An error occurred on the private server and/or communicating with the private server failed.
-   * `NULL`: Price API is disabled on the private server.
+   * `NULL`: Parameters are invalid and/or the price API is disabled on the private server.

+5. MWC Pay get public server info method: `getPublicServerInfo(): array | FALSE | NULL`

+   This method is used to get info about MWC Pay's public server and it returns the following values:
+   * `array`: This array contains the public server's `string url` and `?string onion_service_address`.
+   * `FALSE`: An error occurred on the private server and/or communicating with the private server failed.
+   * `NULL`: Parameters are invalid.